JensJoschi/variability_timing/01climate_data/02processing/002caculation_predictability/0002coldsum/var_coldsum.md

 }
 ```

+### applying the functions on the dataset

 The following chunk will apply a nls regression on the climate data of each station.
 The daily temperatures over ~20 years are expected to follow a sine-curve pattern with a period of 1 year.
 The curve is determined by the following parameters:
 \* a *constant c* that defines the average temperature throughout the year.
 It is around 20°C in temperate climates, around 30°C at the equator.
 \* the *amplitude A*, which quantifies the difference between winter and summer temperatures.
 A should decrease with proximity to the poles.
 \* the *phase angle phi*.
 Phi defines at what time of the year maximum temperatures occur.
 It should be close to midsummer in all stations of the northern hemisphere, and around midwinter in the southern hemisphere. june 25 is the julian day 176/177.
 BEcause the function daily\_t assumes 12\*31 = 372 days, it is around day 170 in this dataset.
 This corresponds to a phase angle of 170/372 \*(2\*pi) = 2.87.
 The phase angle of midwinter is accordingly, 368/372\*(2\*pi)=6.22.

+The function tries up to three times per climate station, with different starting parameters.

 ``` r
 #,error=TRUE}